MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-find-a-specific-appointment-in-a-recurring-appointment-series.md

 - csharp
 ---

-# How to: Find a Specific Appointment in a Recurring Appointment Series
+# Find a Specific Appointment in a Recurring Appointment Series

 This example shows how to return an [AppointmentItem](https://msdn.microsoft.com/en-us/library/bb645611\(v=office.15\)) object that represents a specific appointment in a recurring appointment series.